wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

     overridden in the `/etc/wazo-provd/conf.d/`{.interpreted-text
     role="file"} directory.
 See `configuration-files`{.interpreted-text
     role="ref"}.
--   The provisioning option `dhcp-integration`{.interpreted-text
-    role="ref"} is now enabled by default.
+-   The provisioning option `dhcp-integration` is now enabled by default.
 There is no REST API to disable this feature.
 -   Call pickups that have been created using the REST API or `wazo-admin-ui` have the interceptors and targets mixed up.
-Since call pickups created using the \"orange\" web-interface did not have that bug, we could not fix the existing configuration automatically.
+Since call pickups created using the "orange" web-interface did not have that bug, we could not fix the existing configuration automatically.
     Faulty call pickups have to be edited and users moved from interceptors to targets and vice versa.
--   Since the feature for managing certificates from the \"orange\" web-interface is gone, all certificates must now be managed manually.
+-   Since the feature for managing certificates from the "orange" web-interface is gone, all certificates must now be managed manually.
 The directory to access to certificates is `/var/lib/xivo/certificates`{.interpreted-text role="file"} and is